Use advanced features like plugins, skills, and sub-agents.

 What you do

 1 approves the plan and exits plan mode into execute.
-2 sends Claude back with your feedback.
+2 sends the agent back with your feedback.
 3 cancels.

 When to use it

 Any task with more than one step.
-Cleaning a dataset, multi-file refactors, anything where the wrong first move sends Claude in a wrong direction.
+Cleaning a dataset, multi-file refactors, anything where the wrong first move sends the agent in a wrong direction.

 Permissions